 The bill H. B. No. 2025-2026, introduced by Representative Stewart, aims to enact a new section, 4929.181, in the Revised Code of Ohio.
 This section defines "renewable natural gas" as biologically derived methane gas that has been processed to meet pipeline-quality fuel standards.
 It establishes that any producer of renewable natural gas who lacks the capability to inject this gas into a natural gas transmission or distribution pipeline will not be classified as a public utility.

-This legislation seeks to clarify the regulatory status of certain renewable natural gas producers, potentially easing the regulatory burden on those who do not engage in direct injection into pipelines.
-By explicitly stating that these producers are not considered public utilities, the bill aims to promote the development and use of renewable natural gas in Ohio.
+This legislation seeks to clarify the regulatory status of certain renewable natural gas producers, thereby potentially easing the regulatory burden on those who do not engage in direct injection into pipelines.
+By delineating the criteria for public utility status, the bill aims to foster the growth of renewable natural gas production in Ohio while ensuring that only those producers with the necessary infrastructure are subject to public utility regulations.